 - 2-you want to get as many points for yourself as possible.
 You don’t care about anyone else.

 - Explain, “Each ‘point’ is worth one M&M. You will have only 10 seconds to get as many M&Ms as you can.
 GO.”

 - Poll the group: By a show of hands, ask how many points each person got.
 “0 points?”
 “1-5 points?”
 “6-20 points?”
 “More than 20?”

 - Reasoning questions: For pairs who got many points, ask how or why they did what they did.
 How did they come to that?
 Who said what to whom?
 What were you thinking?
-Did the person who came up with the idea offer tap the the back of their partners hand on the table, rather than their own?
+Did the person who came up with the idea offer to tap the back of their partner’s hand on the table, rather than their own?

 - Assumptions questions: For teams that got very few points, try to tease out the assumptions they made that limited their success, such as:

 - We know how this game is played